References | Don's Family & Direct Ancestors Most Ancient of Don's Actual Ancients, Enos ben Seth |

 Birth | April 1943 | Judith Ann Delvoye was born in April 1943. |

-Death | May 1943 | She died The cause of her death (sadly, as an infant of ~30 days) in May, 1943 is not known in May 1943 at age 0 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | May 1943 | She died The cause of her death (sadly, as an infant of ~30 days) in May, 1943 is not known in May 1943 at age 0 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 Her death is not known; as neither death or birth location are known, used the conceptual continent |

 Person Source | Judith Ann Delvoye had person sources.1 |